 |

-The Connecticut State Police Motorcycle
+The Connecticut State Police Motor Unit

-The Connecticute State Police
+The Connecticut State Police

 Motorcycle Unit, or "motors" as they